Oemd/PascalCoin/README.md

       - "new_enc_pubkey" : If public key is changed
       - "new_name" : If name is changed
       - "new_type" : If type is changed
-    - "amount" : PASCURRENCY Amount received by receivers
+    - "amount" : VENOMCURRENCY Amount received by receivers
-    - "fee" : PASCURRENCY Equal to "total send" - "total received"
+    - "fee" : VENOMCURRENCY Equal to "total send" - "total received"
 	- "signed_count" : Integer with info about how many accounts are signed.
 Does not check if signature is valid for a multioperation not included in blockchain
 	- "not_signed_count" : Integer with info about how many accounts are pending to be signed
     - "signed_can_execute"	: Boolean.
 True if everybody signed.
 Does not check if MultiOperation is well formed or can be added to Network because is an offline call